Skip to main content

 NCAA

 Students learn the art of persuasive writing, backed by careful research, and presented in an effective manner that is free of logical fallacies.
 They distinguish persuasive writing from other types of compositionsand learn how to apply persuasive writing and common textual features.
 They apply understanding of the effects of audience and purpose on persuasive writing.
-Students also evaluate persuasive writing and speaking for reputability, logic, and presentation.

 Duration